aclu-national/detention-network-analysis/README.md

 This study applies network analysis methodologies to the examination of detainee movements within the U.S. immigration detention system from mid-November 2023 to mid-February 2025.
 Utilizing data obtained from the [Deportation Data Project](https://deportationdata.org/data/ice.html), we characterize the patterns and pathways of detainee transfers across [617 detention facilities](/detention_facilities.csv).
 The analysis distinguishes between general movements between facilities and explicitly classified transfers.
 The purpose of this research is to answer:

 - What are the common pathways of detainee movement?
-- Which facilities function as primary hubs for intake, transfer, or deportation?
+- Which facilities/states function as primary hubs for intake, transfer, or deportation?

 ## Purpose
 The immigration detention system comprises a complex network of facilities that hold individuals under custody.
 Understanding the movement dynamics between these facilities is critical for holding them accountable - particularly as many are forced into a ["Blackhole"](https://www.aclu.org/documents/inside-the-black-hole) of detention.
 This research leverages network analysis techniques to explore detainee "movements", defined as changes in facility bookings within a single detention episode, and to identify systemic patterns and facility roles.